Women's and Gender Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-Using a feminist and intersectional lens, this course will critically analyze dominant and alternative paradigms of knowledge production including research and social media.
-Concepts of objectivity, bias, and ethics will be explored.
+This course explores the power dynamics embedded in “how we know what we know”.
+Using a feminist and intersectional lens, we will critically analyze dominant and alternative paradigms of knowledge production, and will examine how knowledge is created and reproduced.
+Concepts such as bias, objectivity, and research ethics will be explored.
 There is an experiential learning component.

 Prerequisite: WSTA01H3 or WSTA03H3 or (WSTA02H3)